Square Terminal Troubleshooting

 Hub for Square Terminal Troubleshooting

-To determine whether there is an issue with the hub or with the USB hardware accessory (barcode scanner, printer), try connecting a different USB hardware accessory to the Hub for Square Terminal.
+To determine whether there is an issue with the hub or with the USB hardware accessory (barcode scanner or printer), try connecting a different USB hardware accessory to the Hub for Square Terminal.
 Note: Square Terminal is not compatible with Bluetooth accessories.

 Try plugging the USB hardware accessory into a different port.
 It is possible the issue may be isolated to one port.

 Tap/contactless payments aren’t recognised

 If you have Default to Customer Checkout enabled, confirm that you’ve pressed the “Confirm and Pay” button to activate the customer display to accept contactless cards or devices.
 When your Square Terminal is ready to accept payments, you’ll see Tap, Insert, or Swipe on your screen.

 It is also possible that the contactless card or NFC-enabled phone is damaged or broken.
 In this case, ask your customer to present a different form of payment.

 Chip cards aren’t recognised